5 Ways Your Brand Can Be A True Ally this Pride Month

 Also avoid using the term “queer,” unless you’re an explicitly queer organization, as it is a slur that’s been reclaimed by the LGBTQIA+ community (some members of the community don’t use the word at all).

-Intention plays a major role here as well.
+Intention also plays a significant role here.
 What is the goal of your Pride Month campaign?
 To uplift the community or boost your Q2 sales?
 What did your brand do outside of producing some print ads and out-of-homes about what a great month this is?
 Be genuine, and don’t forget that people can tell the difference.
-And be prepared to weather the storm when — not if — the haters start to hate.
+And be prepared to weather the storm when, not if, the haters start to hate.

 Just because you slap a rainbow on your products or offer a Pride Month discount doesn’t mean you’re empowering the very disenfranchised LGBTQIA+ community.
-In fact, so many brands do this that we wonder what else could be done instead.
+With so many brands doing this, we wonder what else could be done instead.

 So, consider: what are you doing to give back?

-For example, products from Barbie to Pop Tarts to Nike have been doing work that benefits organizations that work to serve the community directly.
+Products from Barbie to Pop-Tarts to Nike have been doing work that benefits organizations that work to serve the community directly.
 If your campaign has all the right intentions and looks to provide something equitable and long-lasting for the community, that heart will shine through.

-3. Stay in the know about LGBTQIA+ issues and statistics
+3. Stay informed about LGBTQIA+ issues and statistics.

 To us, Pride Month represents the acceptance, solace, and comfort we’ve grown into, as well as the families we’ve forged when our blood relatives couldn’t find the love in their hearts to validate our identities.

-When history and media teaches the world that members of the LGBTQIA+ community are less-than human, these statistics are often brushed off with a simple “that’s not my problem,” yet it is.
+When history and media teach the world that members of the LGBTQIA+ community are less-than-human, these statistics are often brushed off with a simple “that’s not my problem,” yet it is.

 The biggest question we ask when we see your Pride Month ads is simple: Do you really empathize with our historical plight?

 Delving into LGBTQIA+ issues brings about discomfort and the common, “Oh wow, I can’t believe that happened!
 Why are people so hateful?”
 Because they’re taught, Karen, that’s why.
-Brush up on your history, consider your own thought processes and unconscious biases, and think about how your brand can cut through this generalized Pride Month clutter.
+Consider your history, thought processes, unconscious biases, and how your brand can cut through this generalized Pride Month clutter.

-We’re self-affirming and passionate enough — we don’t need faux support or tired quotes that would work better on a dollar store card.
+We’re self-affirming and passionate enough—we don’t need faux support or tired quotes that would work better on a dollar store card.
+Awareness of these issues will help your team craft an excellent campaign that leans into these insights authentically and caringly.

 If you have no one from the LGBTQIA+ community working on your Pride Month campaign, how will you know if the messaging is making any points at all?

 For years, members of the LGBTQIA+ have reported being fired from “open and loving” workplaces for no reason other than being their authentic selves in the workplace.
-This has also led to disproportionate unemployment rates, financial instability and so much more.
+This has also led to disproportionate unemployment rates and financial instability, among other issues.

-Our vast experiences, emotional intelligence and creative outlook make us excellent candidates for any job, and our ability to overcome obstacles with the best of them are all impressive qualities.
+Our vast experiences, emotional intelligence, and creative outlook make us excellent candidates for any job, and our ability to overcome obstacles with the best of them is an impressive quality.

 The LGBTQIA+ talent exists, but are you really looking for it?
-Hiring and retaining a team of LGBTQIA+ talent will inform your campaign success, feasibility and longevity.
+Hiring and retaining a team of LGBTQIA+ talent will inform your campaign’s success, feasibility, and longevity.
 Don’t be afraid of moving the needle toward a truly inclusive workplace.

-While we unabashedly celebrate Pride Month with the bravest parts of ourselves, us LGBTQ-identifying folks still experience incessant pandering by businesses who don’t follow through once Pride Month ends.
+While we unabashedly celebrate Pride Month with the bravest parts of ourselves, we LGBTQ-identifying folks still experience incessant pandering by businesses that don’t follow through once Pride Month ends.

-Pride parades ride on long after June is over, and multiple day, weeks, or months have been designated to various members of the LGBTQIA+ community.
-There’s National Coming Out Day, Transgender Awareness Month, Bisexual Awareness Week and countless days, weeks and months dedicated to our gays, theys and everyone in-between.
+Pride parades ride on long after June is over, and multiple days, weeks, or months have been designated to various members of the LGBTQIA+ community.
+There’s National Coming Out Day, Transgender Awareness Month, Bisexual Awareness Week, and countless days, weeks, and months dedicated to our gays, theys, and everyone in-between.

-Do periodic updates about sales and how many donations they’ve yielded as a result.
+Do periodic updates about sales and how many donations they’ve yielded.
 Lean into these many celebratory days and craft sub-campaigns that add consistency and affirmation to your Pride Month promotional.
 This level of tact and care will go a long way.

-If your brand is looking to create a sustainable Pride Month campaign, trust an agency who understands and embraces the LGBTQIA+ community.
+If your brand wants to create a sustainable Pride Month campaign, trust an agency that understands and embraces the LGBTQIA+ community.
 Contact us and learn how we can help you craft a heartfelt campaign that truly connects.